nhsconnect/FHIR-NRLS-API/pages/development/interactions/api_interaction_create.md

 ### Success

 - will return a `201` **CREATED** HTTP status code on successful execution of the interaction and the entry has been successfully created in the NRL.
-- will return a response body containing a payload with an `OperationOutcome` resource that conforms to the ['Operation Outcome'](http://hl7.org/fhir/STU3/operationoutcome.html) core FHIR resource (see the table below).
+- will return a response body containing a payload with an `OperationOutcome` resource that conforms to the ['Spine Operation Outcome'](https://fhir.nhs.uk/STU3/StructureDefinition/Spine-OperationOutcome-1) FHIR resource (see the table below).
 - will return an HTTP `Location` response header containing the full resolvable URL to the newly created 'single' DocumentReference.
   - The URL will contain the 'server' assigned `logical Id` of the new DocumentReference resource.
   - The URL format will be: `https://[host]/[path]/[id]`.